Forensic Science Technology Working Group: Operational Requirements

-The most recent list of needs and requirements (pdf, 11 pages) was developed based on discussion at the fiscal year 2014 Forensic Science TWG meeting.
-This meeting was held on December 9-10, 2014.
+The most recent list of needs and requirements (pdf, 12 pages) was developed based on discussion at the 2015 Forensic Science TWG meeting.
+This meeting was held on September 15-16, 2015.
 Practitioner representatives from the majority of forensic disciplines were represented including: crime scene investigators, drug chemists, forensic DNA analysts, forensic pathologists, forensic anthropologists, impression and pattern evidence examiners (friction ridge, firearms and toolmarks, etc.), toxicologists, questioned document examiners, and trace examiners, among others.

 Disciplines represented by the Forensic Science Technology Working Group include (select a link to learn more about NIJ's work in each area):

 Date Modified: October 21, 2015